 Our priority is the safety and health of our clients, families, staff, volunteers and partners.
 With the escalating situation surrounding COVID-19, we are implementing protocols and policies at Child Advocates of Fort Bend (see below).
 Beginning Tuesday, March 17 and effective through June 1, our building will officially be closed and staff will work remotely.
 We will be available for emergency interviews with a skeleton crew and safeguards for the children and families.
 We will continue to assess the situation and determine if these protocols and policies should be adjusted and/or extended.
 We all will be reachable by phone or email during regular business hours.

 Child Advocates of Fort Bend Protocols and Practices to Manage Coronavirus (COVID 19) Transmission

-All staff will work remotely at home until April 13.
+All staff will work remotely at home through June 1.
+Beginning June 1, we will start transitioning back into the building with safety measures in place.
 There are some exceptions for certain staff members allowed in the building for specific purposes which is outlined below.
 When working remotely, we ask staff to lessen their exposure to the transmission of the virus by not working in public places but rather work from home.
 We also ask staff to follow guidelines issued by the CDC and to practice social distancing by limiting/eliminating frequenting public places (restaurants, events, stores, social gatherings, etc.) and to immediately avoid travel outside of the area.
 We will be in communication with staff via phone, Zoom, Teams, social media and other digital formats.

 Please note the following: